Loot

 Page redirects on selection

-The pillage of Palestinian property was carried out by tens of thousands who stole the belongings of those who had been their neighbours.
-However, this mass looting has implications that go far beyond the personality or moral fortitude of those who took part in it.
-The widespread looting served a political agenda that sought to empty the country of its Palestinian residents.
-It should be seen in its context as an aspect of the prevailing policy during the war - a policy that sought, among other things, to crush the Palestinian economy, destroy villages, and to confiscate and sometimes destroy crops and harvests remaining in displaced villages.
+Tens of thousands took part in the pillage of Palestinian property, stealing the belongings of their former neighbours.
+The implications of this mass looting go far beyond the personality or moral fibre of those who took part.
+Plundering served a political agenda by helping to empty the country of its Palestinian residents.
+In this context, it was part of the prevailing policy during the war – one designed to crush the Palestinian economy, destroy villages, and to confiscate and sometimes destroy crops and harvests remaining in the depopulated zones.

-The participating Jewish public became a stakeholder in preventing Palestinian residents from returning to the villages and cities they left, and as such, was mobilized to support a political agenda that pushed for segregation between Jews and Arabs in the early years of statehood.
+The participating Jewish public became a stakeholder, motivated to prevent Palestinian residents from returning to the villages and cities they had left.
+These ordinary people were mobilized in the push for the segregation of Jews and Arabs in the early years of statehood.

 Reviews